BFF Editing

 Website Resources

 While engaging in continuing education and research, I have come across these informative websites.
-I found them helpful and promising for future exploration.
+I found them helpful and/or promising for future exploration.
 I hope you do too.

 *